qaswarh/Openstack-Pretty-Ports/README.md

 This playbook not only reduced the number of columns but give the user keywords in the newtworks to choose the network from and displays the ports for that network.

+For example if I wanted to see the virtual fabric ports in one of the VNF, here is the pretty print, though looks ugly when info is not shown